angelsanabriaCS321/angelsanbriaCS-HU250.github.io/index.md

 [Google link](https://google.com/)

-![image of Pro Git Second Edition](http://i64.tinypic.com/2vsp9j6.jpg)
+![image of Pro Git Second Edition](http://i64.tinypic.com/2vsp9j6.jpg) We read Pro Git Second Edition by Scott Chacon and Ben Straub Link to the book is here [link](https://git-scm.com/book/en/v2)

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.